+Are you able to provide a potential financial impact figure?
 Yes, a single figure estimate

-Potential financial impact figure - maximum (currency)
+- Potential financial impact figure (currency) 514,000 - Potential financial impact figure minimum (currency)

-By recycling and reusing 300 megaliters of water in 2019, we saved approximately \$583,000, up from \$81,000 in 2018.
+By recycling and reusing 300 megaliters of water in 2019, we saved approximately \$514,000, down from \$583,000 in 2019.
 As the price of water increases, we expect the financial benefits of water recycling and reduction efforts to increase.